-California’s AB 793, which would require manufacturers to include recycled materials when making plastic beverage bottles, was approved by the state legislature in early September and was signed by Gov. Gavin Newsom Sept.
+California’s AB 793, which requires manufacturers to include recycled materials when making plastic beverage bottles, was approved by the state legislature in early September and was signed by Gov. Gavin Newsom Sept.
 24. The legislation sets a phased-in timeline of when companies must meet minimum content standards, ultimately achieving 50 percent recycled content, surpassing the 30 percent mandate in the European Union.

 “The time has come for shared responsibility,” says California Assemblymember Phil Ting, one of the bill’s sponsors.
 “Our environment suffers when companies keep making new plastic every time they need a drink container.
 They need to reuse what they’ve already made.
 If we don’t make this shift, we will have more plastic than fish in our oceans by 2050.”